Predetermined Crucifixion Matthew 26:18

 18And [Jesus] said, “Go into the city to a certain man, and say to him, ‘The Teacher says, “My time is near; I am to keep the Passover at your house with My disciples.”’”

-“[T]his Man, delivered over by the predetermined plan and foreknowledge of God, you nailed to a cross by the hands of godless men and put Him to death.”
+“This Man, delivered over by the predetermined plan and foreknowledge of God, you nailed to a cross by the hands of godless men and put Him to death.”
 (Acts 2:23)

-“As for you, you meant evil against me, but God meant it for good in order to bring about this present result, to preserve many people alive.
+“As for you, you meant evil against me, but God meant it for good in order to bring about this present result, to preserve many people alive.”
 (Gen. 50:20)

-Of course, in Joseph’s case, the betrayal by his brothers led to their salvation from starvation.
-In Jesus’ case, the betrayal by His Jewish “brethren” led to His sacrificial death on the cross so that all who believe in Him might be saved.
+In Joseph’s case, the betrayal by his siblings led to their being saved from the famine and starvation.
+In Jesus’ case, the betrayal and crucifixion by His fellow countrymen led to His sacrificial death on the cross so that all who believe in Him might be saved.
+Everything was going according to God’s plan, and He was orchestrating it all.

 0 Comments